douglasdcm/pycad/README.md

 ```

 # Usage
-Draw imgages.
+Draw images.
 It saves the content to file `data.pickle` when the application is closed and reloads it next time the application is opened.

 ![Alt text](image-1.png)